xwipeoutx/xwipeoutx.github.io/_posts/2017-01-03-put-your-operations-on-your-client.md

     return $"export const {route.Name} = `{route.FullRouteTemplate}`;";
 ```

-If there are no curlies, then there are no parameters - just output the URL - easy as!
+If there are no curlies, then there are no parameters - just output the template as-is - easy as!

 ```cs
 var parameters = ParamsRegex.Matches(route.FullRouteTemplate)